paraspell/docs/docs/contribution.md

 | 🔴 High        | Crashes, data loss, security vulnerabilities, or major broken functionality | $30    |

 > Maintainers determine severity based on impact.
 Contributors may be contacted for clarification.

-> Please note that reporting grammar errors in documentation that do not affect functionality or clarity to the user is not rewarded; you are, however, very welcome to open a PR fixing them.
+> Please note that reporting and fixing grammar errors in documentation that do not affect functionality or clarity to the user is not rewarded; you are, however, very welcome to open a PR fixing them.

 ## 🛠️ Fixing Bugs